joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/the-event-flow.md

 The ability to add event listeners along the event flow is useful when a user interface component comprises more than one object.
-For example, a button object often contains a text object that serves as the button’s label.
+For example, a button object often contains a text object that serves as the button's label.
 Without the ability to add a listener to the event flow, you would have to add a listener to both the button object and the text object to ensure that you receive notification about click events that occur anywhere on the button.
 The existence